zedlopez/ifm/Examples/Apples.md

 Inform by default detects whether two objects can be disambiguated by any vocabulary available to the player.
 If so, it asks a question; if not, it picks one of the identical objects at random.

-Generally this produces good behavior.
+Generally this produces good behaviour.
 Occasionally, though, two objects have some distinguishing characteristic that doesn't appear in the object name.
 For instance, suppose we've created a class of apples that can be told apart depending on whether they've been bitten or not: